joshuadavidnelson/archived-post-status/readme.txt

 == Description ==

-This plugin allows you to archive your WordPress content.
+This plugin gives you the power to archive your WordPress content.

 WordPress supports a publishing workflow by marking content with a post status:
 * 3 for pre-published states: _draft_, _pending_, and _future_.
 These are editable and pre-viewable, not yet ready for public view.